microsoft/vscode-docs/docs/containers/bridge-to-kubernetes.md

 ## Before you begin

-This guide uses the [Bike Sharing sample application][bike-sharing-github] to demonstrate connecting your development computer to a Kubernetes cluster.
+This guide uses the [Bike Sharing sample application][bike-sharing-github] to demonstrate connecting your development computer to a Kubernetes cluster running in Azure Kubernetes Service (AKS).
 If you already have your own application running on a Kubernetes cluster, you can still follow the steps below and use the names of your own services.

+If you are using another cluster, such as MiniKube running locally, see [Use Bridge to Kubernetes with MiniKube](minikube.md).

 ### Prerequisites